 We work closely with local Parent Support Advisors, local Police and other Benjamin Foundation services such as the Breckland Youth Advisory Board.
 We have also worked in collaboration with The Matthew Project, Action for Children, Leeway and Norfolk Early Help Team.
 We are always looking to extend our partnership work, particularly with local schools, so please do get in touch if this of interest to you or your organisation.

-A youth club for School Years 5,6 & 7* runs on a Monday and Friday 4-5:30pm.
+Our Youth Club is for primary aged young people in years 4, 5 and 6.and runs on a Monday and Friday from 4.00 till 5.30 in term time only.
 We have sessional workers leading activities that involve tech media, DJ workshops, the performing arts, face-painting, cooking and various high energy games, to name a few.
 Meet Up is regularly introducing new activities and opportunities to its youth club offering, so please get in touch if you would like to find out more.

 *Please note that Year 7s are able to choose whether to attend the Youth Club or Youth Drop-In but are not able to attend both sessions.

 There is an extensive programme of events run by Meet Up during most school holidays.
 Many are free of charge while some, for example Residentials, incur a reasonable fee.
-Most events and workshops are aimed at 10-15 year olds while some are aimed at 16-24 year olds.
+Most events and workshops are aimed at 10-15 year olds.
 To keep informed of our school holiday offerings follow us on Twitter and Facebook .